mipimipi/muserv/doc/configuration.md

     Some tags can have multiple value. `separator` contains the string that is used as separator for these values.
 Often `\\` or `;` is used.
 Default is `;`.

-  - `cache_dir`

-    Cache directory for muserv.
-Default is `/var/cache/muserv`.
-The muserv system user must have write access to this directory.

   - `update_mode`

     To keep the muserv content up to date if anything in the music directory is changed, muserv provides an update mechanism that runs regularly. `update_mode` specifies which mode is used for that.
 Two different modes are possible: